 Collection based on a certain operation: collects any RETRIEVE operations on the data (i.e. resources) stored in the IN-CSE.

-Collection based on storage size: collects the size of storage when a <container> resource stored in the IN-CSE exceeds a quota.
+Collection based on storage size: collects the size of storage when a "Content Sharing Resource"stored in the IN-CSE exceeds a quota.

 Combined configuration: collects all RETRIEVE operations on the data stored in the IN-CSE during a period of time.